abhavk/dqn_from_scratch/README.md

 Implementation of deep neural networks for reinforcement learning.
+To run, ensure that you have OpenAI gym and numpy modules installed.
+Then,

+python cartpole.py